-Become a fully qualified sign-writer by learning this creative trade with a Certificate III in Signs and Graphics at Victoria University Polytechnic.
+Become a fully qualified sign-writer and master the art of signwriting by learning this creative trade with a Certificate III in Signs and Graphics CPC30216 at Victoria University Polytechnic.

 This course will teach you the practical skills to design, manufacture and install a wide range of indoor and outdoor signage such as: